 Enjoy your week, and feel free to drop me a line in the comments – I would love to hear if you try this recipe!
 Or tag me on Instagram @maryannehoekstra to let me know how it turned out!
 Also, if you are enjoying my blog, please consider recommending it to your friends.
 They can subscribe here.

 - 1/4 teaspoon smoked paprika

 - 1 pound mixture of walnuts, pecans, almonds, and/or hazelnuts

 - Preheat oven to 300 degrees.
 Mix sugars, salt, paprika, cayenne, and cinnamon, making sure there are no lumps; set aside.

 - Beat egg white and water until frothy but not stiff.
-Add walnuts, and stir to coat evenly.
+Add nuts, and stir to coat evenly.